AguaClara/Textbook/Technical_Report/lfom.rst

     :align: center
     :alt: A sutro weir and an LFOM

     On the left is a sutro weir.
-On the right is AguaClara's approximation of the sutro weir's geometery.
+On the right is AguaClara's approximation of the Sutro weir's geometry.
 This elegant innovation is called a linear flow orifice meter, or LFOM for short.

 The LFOM does one thing and serves two purposes.